greenboxal/doggohub/doc/workflow/gitlab_flow.md

 If this is not possible because more manual testing is required you can send merge requests from the feature branch to the downstream branches.
 An 'extreme' version of environment branches are setting up an environment for each feature branch as done by [Teatro](https://teatro.io/).

-## Release branches with GitLab flow
+## Release branches with DoggoHub flow

 ![Master and multiple release branches that vary in length with cherry-picks from master](release_branches.png)